+- In case offline only charging, UPF1 report final count to SMF, SMF sends the final count from UPF1 in next a Charging Data Request, SMF sends counts from UPF2 to the CHF in next a Charging Data Request.

 In case of Change of additional PDU Session Anchor for IPv6 multi-homing or UL CL and Simultaneous change of Branching Point or UL CL and additional PSA for a PDU Session.